gasp-xyz/mangata-sdk/README.md

 ## `getApi`

-If you need retrieve underlying API
+If you need to retrieve underlying API

 ```js
 const mangata = Mangata.getInstance('ws://127.0.0.1:9944')